karimelgazar/course_to_local_website/chrome_subtitles.md

 # First of all.
- You Must Close All Chrome Windows Before Appling The Steps Below
+ You Must Close All Chrome Windows Before Applying The Steps Below

 <br>